 Sofia Mirpuri is an actress and producer from Lisbon, Portugal.
-A recent graduate of the Atlantic Theater Company’s Full-Time Conservatory (notable alumni include: Clark Gregg, William H. Macy, Peter Facinelli, Gina Rodriguez, Jessica Alba, Elizabeth Olsen), Sofia has produced and starred in the award-winning feature Tales from the Rabbit Hole – A Curious Kitsch Novel (in portuguese Alice, Nova Iorque e outras Histórias), and the award-winning short Samanta: Má Ou Santa, for which she was distinguished as Best Actress.
+A recent graduate of the Atlantic Theater Company’s Full-Time Conservatory (notable alumni include: Clark Gregg, William H. Macy, Peter Facinelli, Jessica Alba, Elizabeth Olsen), Sofia has produced and starred in the award-winning feature Tales from the Rabbit Hole – A Curious Kitsch Novel (in portuguese Alice, Nova Iorque e outras Histórias), and the award-winning short Samanta: Má Ou Santa, for which she was distinguished as Best Actress.

 Dynamic and relentless, Sofia invested in her acting training from a young age.
 Her stage experience with classic and contemporary work has provided her with the skill-set to work in several TV shows and commercials in Portugal.

 While finishing her BA in Visual Communications, Sofia pursued her passion for the performing arts in InImpetus – Escola de Atores and John Frey Studio for Actors, in Lisbon, before her big move to New York to study at the Atlantic Acting School.

 Willing to create her own work, Sofia ventured to produce her first feature film, Tales from the Rabbit Hole – A Curious Kitsch Novel (where she also takes the leading role), which opened in cinemas in Portugal on August 20, 2020.
 The positive experience she had with her first feature led her to start her second: Erros Meus, Má Fortuna, Amor Ardente – currently in post-production – where she plays the female lead.